The best Black Friday 2018 deals on Apple products

 The Apple Watch deal to beat is at...
 Meijer?
 Yep, the superstore chain will knock $100 off the price of the base Series 3 model, undercutting the likes of Best Buy, Target and Walmart.

+Apple's Siri-powered smart speaker offers some of the best sound in its class, and Best Buy will chop a rare $100 off the regular price.

-We'll update this post if and when we spot better deals on these and other Apple items.
+We'll update this post when we spot better deals on these and other Apple items.
 So check back soon!

 Get the best deals from The Cheapskate in your inbox